On the Condition Number Dependency in Bilevel Optimization: Lower Bounds

+As our lower-level function in our construction is quadratic and has a deterministic first-order oracle, we can still apply Lemma~\ref{lem:zr-grad-hvp} to conclude that the same lower bound also holds for stochastic HVP-based methods.
+For this stronger algorithm class, by additionally assuming the unbiasedness of the stochastic HVP oracle, better upper bounds can be shown.

-\begin{remark}[Known stochastic NC-SC upper bounds] The current best upper bound for stochastic NC-SC bilevel problems is $\tilde \gO(\bar \kappa_y^9 \epsilon^{-4})$, achieved by an HVP method \citep{ji2021bilevel}.
-If the estimator $\hat \nabla g$ is mean-squared smooth, one can turn their upper bound on HVP calls to SFO calls by approximating the HVP oracle via finite difference of gradients \citep{yang2023achieving}.
-Without the mean-squared smoothness assumption on~$\hat \nabla g$, the best-known upper bound of first-order methods is $\tilde \gO(\bar \kappa_y^{11} \epsilon^{-6})$ \citep{kwon2024complexity,chen2023near}.
-Notably, significant gaps exist in the condition number dependency compared to our lower bound even when $\bar \kappa_y = \kappa_y$. \end{remark}
+\begin{remark}[Known upper bounds for stochastic HVP methods] If additionally assume unbiasedness of the stochastic HVP oracle, the best-known upper bound of stochastic HVP methods is $\tilde \gO(\bar \kappa_y^9 \epsilon^{-4})$ \citep{ji2021bilevel,arbel2022amortized}.
+Under mild conditions, such as the estimator $\hat \nabla g$ is mean-squared smooth \citep{arjevani2023lower}, one can also turn these upper bounds on HVP calls to SFO calls by approximating the HVP oracle via finite difference of gradients \citep{yang2023achieving}. \end{remark}

+Notably, the gap in condition number dependency for stochastic problems is much larger than for deterministic problems.
+It stems from several unique stochastic challenges, namely the high variance brought on by a large penalty $\lambda$ and the sublinear convergence of the lower-level sub-solver.
+It is open to close the gap for future work.